Our organisation is run by our Trustees. Hard working and unpaid, they strive for CMV awareness every day....

 I found it unbelievable that so little was known of CMV – my colleagues, audiologists, doctors, nurses, midwives, health visitors, social workers, friends and family – no one had heard of it.

-I want to be involved in raising awareness of CMV and campaigning for better preventative measures until a vaccine becomes available.
+I want to be involved in raising awareness of CMV, campaigning for better preventative measures until a vaccine becomes available and supporting those families affected.

 As a Trustee, I have given talks on CMV and the charity to Teachers of the Deaf, the Ear Foundation, to local Rotary clubs, Golf Club, Lions, etc. which has tied in with fundraising.
 I have attended NICE meetings, fundraising events and the lovely family parties.

 I am also a support volunteer, particularly giving advice on hearing loss and education issues.
-I help with updating the CMV Action website and Facebook Page. and co ordinating the fundraising.
+I update the CMV Action website and Facebook Page. and co ordinate the fundraising.
 I am generally willing to do what I can - never a dull moment as the charity is going from strength to strength.

 Through CMV Action we can bring about change.